LUMOS: Latent Universal Medical Priors for Segmentation: Introduction

-That raises a question: how to effectively utilize the token features from foundation models to guide medical image segmentation?
-To address this, we propose Guided-by-DINO (GuiDINO), a novel framework leverages the generalizabilities of VFMs on visual representation to spatially guide the dedicate medical network training.
-GuiDINO extracts visual features representation by natively pretrained DINOv3 and then converts them into a spatial guide mask via a lightweight TokenBook mechanism, which aggregates token-prototype similarities.
-This guide mask gates feature activations in multiple segmentation backbones, thereby injecting foundation-model priors while preserving the semantic biases and efficiency of medical image segmentation architectures.
+By leveraging the rich token representations from foundation models, we can efficiently guide the segmentation process while preserving the inductive biases of medical image segmentation architectures.
+The insights of this approach are twofold: (1) Foundation models can serve as visual-prior extractors that provide spatial guidance instead of direct medical semantics; (2) The dedicated medical network can focus on learning the semantic features relevant to medical images without being burdened by the need to adapt to the general representations.
+This raises a question: how can token features from general VFMs be converted into useful medical segmentation guidance without assuming that every VFM token is equally local or equally task aligned?
+To address this, we propose Latent Universal Medical PriOrs for Segmentation (LUMOS), a framework that leverages the general visual pattern representations of VFMs to guide conventional medical network training.
+Pathfinder extracts visual cue representations from a natively pretrained VFM and locates them on a spatial guide mask using a regularity-prototype Reg Book.
+Inspiror gates feature activations with the spatial mask, thereby injecting foundation-model priors while preserving the semantic biases and efficiency of medical image segmentation architectures.
+In parallel, the Reg Book adapts the frozen VFM token space into domain-specific regularity responses without fine-tuning the VFM encoder.
 Training combines standard segmentation losses with a guide supervision objective that aligns the guide mask to ground-truth regions, optionally augmented by a boundary-focused hinge loss to sharpen fine structures.
-GuiDINO also supports parameter-efficient adaptation through LoRA on the DINOv3 guide backbone.
-Overall, our contributions are as follows: \begin{enumerate} \item We provide a novel insightful perspective on the role of foundation models in medical image segmentation, advocating for their use as spatial guidance generators as enhancing spatial recognizabilities. \item We propose the GuiDINO framework with TokenBook mechanism, which effectively leverages token features from DINOv3 to create spatial masks that guide segmentation while maintaining the efficiency and inductive biases of medical image segmentation architectures. \item We demonstrate the effectiveness of GuiDINO across diverse medical datasets, showing consistent improvements in segmentation performance and boundary delineation compared to traditional backbone fine-tuning approaches. \end{enumerate}
+Overall, our contributions are as follows: \begin{enumerate} \item We provide a general VFM-as-guidance perspective for medical image segmentation, repositioning frozen VFMs as spatial pattern-prior generators rather than direct semantic segmentors. \item We propose the LUMOS framework with Pathfinder and Inspiror, which effectively leverages token features from VFM to create spatial masks that guide segmentation while maintaining the efficiency and inductive biases of medical image segmentation architectures. \item We demonstrate this perspective with DINOv3 and SigLIP across diverse medical datasets.
+DINO provides stable matched-backbone gains, while SigLIP's mixed behavior reveals how VFM-specific token granularity and patch-level relevance affect guide quality, supporting the pattern-prior interpretation. \end{enumerate}